lizmat/articles/a-gaze-of-iterators-1.md

 Iterators are at the basis of every type of iteration in the Raku Programming Language, except for `loop` (which uses a counter or iterates indefinitely), `while` and `until` (which iterate while a condition is `True` / `False`).

-All values and classes support having the `iterator` method called on them.
+Iterators are everywhere in Raku: all values and classes support having the `iterator` method called on them.
 ```
 say 42.iterator;  # Rakudo::Iterator::ReifiedListIterator.new
 ```